 Special-needs education in Moscow

 There are limited schooling options for children with disabilities in Moscow.
 That said, efforts to develop the school system for those with disabilities are being made to avoid excluding these children.
 International schools are aiming to improve the possible support they could give.
-The Anglo-American School of Moscow, for example, makes provisions of learning support, occupational therapy and speech programmes to enable students with mild to moderate learning disabilities to continue their education.
+Some schools provide interventions including learning support, occupational therapy and speech programmes to enable students with mild to moderate learning disabilities to continue their education.

 Homeschooling in Moscow

 Homeschooling is becoming more and more common in Moscow, especially in comparison to the rest of the country.
 Expat parents must follow certain regulations.
 One such regulation is that they must enrol their child into a licensed school which acts as a supervising body.
 In some cases, homeschooled children can get access to resource provisions such as books.
 The school can also act as the exam centre when children must write formal exams.